Reading Time: 6 minutes

 What Employees Require to Build Trust in an Organization

-• Authentic Culture – Employees want the organizations they work for, their leaders, and coworkers to be open-minded and see each worker as individuals rather than just a body filling a seat, doing a specific, needed role with assigned responsibilities.
-They want to be heard, seen, and known for the work they do to be meaningful as well as their contributions (be them as an individual or employee) to have an impact in small and larger ways.
-Employees view trust as a common culture or set of standards, behaviors, and attitudes, that the organization and its people are transparent about and share as a universal system that drives the work they do and why they do it.
+• Authentic Culture – Employees want the organizations they work for, their leaders, and coworkers to be open-minded and see each worker as an individual rather than just a body filling a seat, doing a specific, needed role with assigned responsibilities.
+They want to be heard, seen, and known for the work they do, to be meaningful, as well as for their contributions (whether as an individual or employee) to have an impact in both small and larger ways.
+Employees view trust as a common culture or set of standards, behaviors, and attitudes that the organization and its people share as a transparent and universal system, driving the work they do and why they do it.

 • Listening and Learning Listening is a crucial learning style.
-It requires everyone from the top down to create a culture open to new opinions, ideas, resources, beliefs, and ways of thinking.
-Being intentional about listening and learning from others with different perspectives and experiences can have an immediate impact within the company and can have a societal impact, depending on the ideas developed.
+It requires everyone, from the top down, to create a culture that is open to new opinions, ideas, resources, beliefs, and ways of thinking.
+Being intentional about listening and learning from others with different perspectives and experiences can have an immediate impact within the company.
+It can have a societal impact, depending on the ideas developed.
 Employees need their coworkers to set aside judgments, preconceptions, past learning, or beliefs shared with others to be objective.
-Trust between employees and the organization requires focus, thoughtful communication, respect, empathy, mindfulness, and intentional actions that reflect active listening (e.g., asking questions, using recall or repetition, seeing it from the other’s perspective, expressing support, etc.)
+Trust between employees and the organization requires focus, thoughtful communication, respect, empathy, mindfulness, and intentional actions that reflect active listening (e.g., asking questions, using recall or repetition, considering the other’s perspective, expressing support, etc.).

 Measuring Trust

-For an organization to measure the trust within their company, leadership will need to ask questions that address specific points concerning the employee’s advocacy, commitment, loyalty, and motivation.
+For an organization to measure trust within its company, leadership will need to ask questions that address specific points concerning employees’ advocacy, commitment, loyalty, and motivation.
 A survey distributed to the employees would be an excellent way to gather the data necessary to measure trust in the organization.
 Some relevant questions you might want to begin with are:

-• Would the employee recommend the products/services that the organizations sell to others?
+• Would the employee recommend the products or services that the organization sells to others?

 • Would the employee recommend working in the organization?

-• Does the employee support its social initiatives?
+• Does the employee support the company’s social initiatives?

-• Does the employee offer suggestions for improving products/services?
+• Does the employee offer suggestions for improving products or services?

-• Would the employee agree that innovative ideas are welcomed?
+• Would the employee agree that innovative ideas are welcome?

 • Would the employee agree that exchanges are respectful even if there is a debate?